 Mandatory ignition interlock laws are currently pending in six other states.
 The new law in Maryland was named after a police officer who was killed by a suspected drunk driver.
 Previously the state only mandated ignition interlock for first offenders if their blood alcohol content was at least .15.
 The legal limit in all 50 states for people 21 and over is .08.

 Arizona law has four levels of drunk driving charges and penalties.
-There is zero tolerance for drunk driving if the driver is under 21 years of age, meaning that even a trace amount of alcohol in the blood of a driver under 21 can result in a DUI charge.
+There is zero tolerance for drunk driving if the driver is under 21 years of age, meaning that even a trace amount of alcohol in the blood of a driver under 21 can result in an underage DUI charge.
 For non-commercial drivers over the age of 21, DUI is the charge for driving with a blood alcohol level between .08 and .149.
 Blood alcohol of at least .15 but below .2 is Extreme DUI; blood alcohol .2 or higher is Super Extreme DUI.
 Commercial drivers can be charged with DUI with a blood alcohol level of only .04.
 A first offense results in jail time of at least 24 hours in addition to other mandatory penalties.